ayeshank/Signbox/readme_factory.md

 ## Creating a Parent Class Internship

  To understand the factory design pattern.
-Lets make a class called circle.
+Lets make a class called Internship.

 ```
 class Internship